Maintenance programs have a material impact on how an airline operates, its costs, and its revenue.

 - Adjust program requirements to address reliability drivers

-- Move maintenance effort out of operational line stations and into controlled hanger environments
+- Move maintenance effort out of operational line stations and into controlled hangar environments

 - Simplify maintenance packages to reduce the planning burden and take advantage of aircraft access

-- Develop a life of unit lowest cost check structure taking into account fleet life cycle
+- Develop a lowest cost check structure for life of the unit, taking into account the fleet life cycle

 Optimized Maintenance Task content and check intervals reduces maintenance and engineering labor hours / costs.
 For another airline, the SeaTec optimized program reduced the number of C Checks which yielded a 20% maintenance cost saving per aircraft for the life of each aircraft.